Back to Insights

 Must Link to The Code

-Select relevant themes from the 4 pillars
+Select relevant themes from 4 pillars

-Cover CPD, Feedback, or Practice Events
+Cover CPD, Feedback & Events

-Reflective Discussion Required
+Reflective Discussion

 With another NMC registrant (confirmer)

-The Official NMC Reflective Account Form
+The Official NMC 4-Question Form

 Q1